reedacartwright/spagedi/readme.txt

 INSTALLATION

+See SPAGeDi's website for binary packages for Windows, Mac OSX, and other systems.
-SPAGeDi requires CMake (http://www.cmake.org/) in order for it to be build from sources.
-Many Unix-like operating systems can install CMake through their package systems.
-Extract SPAGeDi and issue the following commands in the ex- tracted directory:
+Alternatively, you can compile SPAGeDi from the source.
+SPAGeDi requires CMake 2.6 (http://www.cmake.org/) to build it from sources.
+Many Unix-like opera- ting systems can install CMake through their package systems.
+Extract the SPAGeDi source code and issue the following commands in the extracted directory:

 cmake -g "Unix Makefiles" .
-gmake
+make
-gmake install
+make install

 The '-g' option to cmake can be changed provide different build system options.
-See the cmake manual for information.
+See CMake's manual for information.

 MANUAL